aukilabs/Rover-SLAM/README.md

 ## Pangolin
 We use [Pangolin](https://github.com/stevenlovegrove/Pangolin) for visualization and user interface.
-Dowload and install instructions can be found at: https://github.com/stevenlovegrove/Pangolin.
+Download and install instructions can be found at: https://github.com/stevenlovegrove/Pangolin.

 ## OpenCV
-**Required at leat 3.0.
+**Required at least 3.0.
 Tested with OpenCV 3.4.1**.

 ## Eigen3
 Required by g2o (see below).
 Download and install instructions can be found at: http://eigen.tuxfamily.org. **Required at least 3.1.0**.

 ## ONNXRuntime
-**Required onnxruntime-linux-x64-gpu-1.16.3** and Modify line 63 of the CmakeLists.txt to the current location of ONNXRuntime library.
+**Required onnxruntime-linux-x64-gpu-1.16.3** and Modify line 63 of the CMakeLists.txt to the current location of ONNXRuntime library.

 ## ROS (optional)